ItzNebbs/CustomSiriBG/README.md

 # CustomSiriBG
-Use any image as the background for Siri
+Use any image as a background for Siri!

 Credits for the original source code goes to Nepeta's tweak, Astolfo.